lupyuen/nuttx-star64/README.md

 Just that the NuttX Shell couldn't produce any UART Output.

+(This happens to all NuttX Apps, but not to NuttX Kernel)

 Let's find out why, by tracing the UART Output in NuttX QEMU...

 # UART Output in NuttX QEMU